 Baked Goods: Baked goods must be made by the vendor and be fresh (made within 24 hours of market day) and prepared from scratch (no commercially prepared dough mixes, crusts/shells, or fillings).
 Baked goods must be individually wrapped in a NCDA or County inspected kitchen, or if warm, must be covered and protected from the environment at all times.
 Baked goods may also be sold from clean, covered bulk containers that are only accessible by the vendor.
-Those who choose to sell from covered bulk containers must use one of the following acceptable methods to remove food from covered bulk containers: clean tongs or other utensils, single-use gloves, or single-use wax paper sheets.
+Those who choose to sell from covered bulk containers: clean tongs or other utensils, single-use gloves, or single-use wax paper sheets.
 The baked goods should then be placed in a clean, unused bag or container and handed to the customer, or single items can be directly handed to the customer in a single use wax paper sheet when appropriate.
 Consumers may not self-serve from covered bulk containers.